monty124/dockerovpn/README.md

 - review and make sure it worked!
 - log on to your web portals using the default ports

+## Notes

+The terraform code uses values from the .env file as well as its own dot env files, I also assume you are using transmission and it will use the transmission download folder; so even if you are not using transmission make sure this variable is set correct in your .env file

 # Changes